ChessAnalysis/chess-analysis/README.md

 #### Dynamically analyse

- - Use Stockfish to evaluate games retrieved by Spark SQL
+ - Use Stockfish to evaluate games

 ----------